smartlook/smartlook.github.io/_docs/sdk/ios.md

 `Main Thread Checker: UI API called on a background thread: -[UIView drawViewHierarchyInRect:afterScreenUpdates:]`

 The warning is harmless, and is caused by capturing screen on background.
-The alternative (capturing the screenshot on the main thread) may cause glitches of the app UI - so having it this way and having this warning is a necessary trade-off to enable recording functionality.
+The alternative (capturing the screenshot on the main thread) may cause glitches of the app UI - so implementing it this way and having this warning is a necessary trade-off to enable recording functionality.

-This warning also might be accompanied by a short freeze of the app.
-This freeze does not happen in production builds, and is caused by an Xcode debug option.
+This warning also might be accompanied by a short freeze of the app during debugging.
+This freeze does not happen in production builds, and is caused by an [Xcode debug option](https://developer.apple.com/documentation/code_diagnostics/main_thread_checker){:target="_blank"}.
 This option can be switched off in the respective run scheme diagnostic options:

 ![Setting pause on issue off](https://raw.githubusercontent.com/smartlook/smartlook.github.io/master/_docs/sdk/ios-main-thread-checker.png)